molst/molst/README.md

   * If an error about 'Sleep verb not supported' is encountered while trying to hibernate with `systemctl hibernate`, this is probably because there is no swap partition to store the whole RAM.
   * In ranger, there is an image preview problem with a workaround https://github.com/hut/ranger/issues/104

+# Special directories

+  *.inst* Created by install.sh.
+Contains manually installed files and directories, such as cloned git repos.
+The other dot files and scripts may be dependent on these files, so they should not be deleted.
+  *.sysinst* Files that are copied to system directories by install.sh.
+These have no other purpose than backup after install.sh has finished successfully.